gandalf-network/connect/README.md

 # connect

-connect is a library that makes it easier to generate valid Connect URLs that allows your users to link their accounts to Gandalf.
+`connect` is a library that makes it easier to generate valid [Connect](https://docs.gandalf.network/concepts/connect) URLs that lets your users to link their accounts to Gandalf.

 ## Features